Carlsbad Springs, Ontario

-Carlsbad Springs is a rural community on Bear Brook in Cumberland Ward in Ottawa, Ontario, Canada; Prior to amalgamation in 2001, the community was on the border between Gloucester and Cumberland.
+Carlsbad Springs is a rural community on Bear Brook in Osgoode Ward in Ottawa, Ontario, Canada; Prior to amalgamation in 2001, the community was on the border between Gloucester and Cumberland.
 According to the Canada 2011 Census, the population of the surrounding area is 916 (area bounded on the north by Renaud Road and the CP Railway, 10th Line, on the east by Smith Road, Milton Road, Russell Road and Sand Road, on the south by Highway 417 and on the west by Anderson Road).

 History

 Mineral spa-hotel era: 1870–1930

 The village, which was near Canada's capital city of Ottawa, was first known as Boyd's Mills, after the proprietor of the local mill on the Bear Brook, the first to process white pine lumber.
 It was later a grain mill when the land was cleared in the early 19th century and wheat farming began.
 It later became as Eastman's Springs, after Danny Eastman, who built the first inn to lodge travelers.
 In 1870, businessmen including future Ottawa Mayor C.W.
 Bangs formed the Dominion Springs Company to build a spa-hotel, which would offer as recreational and medical benefits the highly-mineralized water that was found in most local wells.

 In 1882, a railway through the area brought travelers from farther distant.
 The track is now the main railway line between Ottawa and Montreal but was a single track at Carlsbad Springs, which lost its local railway station in the 1970s.

 In the early 1900s, the hotel became a successful resort, attracting the upper classes of nearby Ottawa.
 As well as mineral waters and sulphur baths, they enjoyed guest lecturers, walking paths, horseback riding facilities, archery, billiards, and lawn games, and the mineral water was bottled and sold throughout North America.
 As a marketing device, the village was in 1906 renamed Carlsbad Springs after the most fashionable aristocratic resort in central Europe (now Karlovy Vary, Czech Republic,<<) where King Edward VII regularly took holidays.
 The resort spa did not survive the Depression of the 1930s.
 The all-wood hotel, the largest in the county for many years, became apartments in 1945 and was demolished in the 1980s.